Ever go to a charity auction and think, “Hey, this is a lot like eBay — why don’t they just put it all online?”

 Because odds are it wouldn’t work nearly as well or raise as much money for the cause.
 It’s a matter of individual and group psychology.

 This past spring, as a favor to a colleague, I dipped back into the world of charity auction emceeing for a night at Villa Academy in Seattle.
 In 2003 and 2004 I regularly emceed charity auctions as a feel-good sideline through Stokes Auction Group (which provides auctioneers and auction services exclusively for charities).
-This gave me insight into auctions for organizations including the American Heart Association, YouthCare, Boys and Girls Clubs, Young Life, Skiforall, several private schools, and the Cystic Fibrosis Foundation, which does the delightfully named “Tennis Ball.”
+This gave me insight into auctions for organizations including the American Heart Association, YouthCare, Boys and Girls Clubs, Young Life, Skiforall, and the Cystic Fibrosis Foundation, which does the delightfully named “Tennis Ball.”
 I gave it up when my travel schedule and new position made committing to an auction schedule impossible.

 There’s a lot of planning and psychology that goes into a charity auction, from the smallest private school to the largest non-profit.
 (I’ve been at private school auctions that have dramatically outdrawn the most heart-rending charity; never underestimate the giving power of a dedicated parent or alumnus.)